 I've written a few different guides on common use cases that can be accomplished with Apache NiFi.
 I probably should have started with the first basic questions: how do I get it installed?
 Fortunately the setup process is extremely simple.
 I'm using Ubuntu 20.04 in this example, but the instructions should be similar for most other Linux distributions.

-Ubuntu 20.04 can be downloaded from here.
-You'll want to use the "server install image" since we don't need a desktop environment.
+The latest version of Ubuntu Server can be downloaded from here.
 Ubuntu provides plenty of documentation on the server install.
 Personally, I'd recommend at least 2 GB of RAM since NiFi will grab around 1 GB when it starts up.

 reboot if there's a kernel update.